Friday, May 20, 2011

 Have you ever felt frustrated with having to hide your tattoos?

-e are so many people that I know, business owners, undertakers, solicitors and doctors who all have tattoos.
+I’ve never felt frustrated; I understand that it’s a generational thing.
+For a lot of people, they still carry the stigma that there’s something rough, tough, and almost second-class citizen about having tattoos.
+There are so many people that I know, business owners, undertakers, solicitors and doctors who all have tattoos.
 Because of the nature of their work they are forced to keep them covered and not have them on show.
 It would be lovely if we were eventually fully accepted into society.
 We will someday, because as I’ve said it’s generational.
 Someday we will actually get to a point where they will be allowed, they will be accepted and it will be normal.

 Is there anywhere you won’t get tattooed?

-s me to cover them.
+I won’t get tattooed from the neck up and I won’t get tattooed from the wrist down.
+I can still cover my tattoos when society wants me to cover them.
 I still see it if I go away or if I stay at hotels.
 I still get the second looks.
 I’ve had people complain on planes and say that I must be sitting in the wrong place because I’m sitting in first class and I’m tattooed, so how could I afford it?
 I have had a guest at a hotel leisure centre ask me to cover up because his wife found my tattoos offensive.
 My response was ‘I actually find your beer belly hanging over your shorts offensive.
 I haven’t told you to cover up, please don’t tell me to’.

 Is there anything in the tattoo industry that you don’t like?